Religion in Costa Rica: History

 However, Costa Rica's religious landscape was very uniform.
 Many Costa Rican settlers were newly converted or crypto-Jewish Sephardi Jews escaping Spain's Inquisition and expulsions, and some kept their practices secret.
 However, aside from secret Sephardim, some freethinkers of the liberal elite, and the indigenous religions kept in some isolated mountain and jungle areas like Talamanca, most Costa Ricans were Catholics.

 The foundation of Freemasonry in Costa Rica in 1865 and the development of the liberal ideas that developed into the so-called Liberal State ruled by liberal groups like The Olympus, started to cause clashes with the Catholic Church.
 Secularizing measures such as the expulsion of the Jesuits and Bishop Bernard Thiel, the secularization of education and cemeteries, the closure of the Church-run Santo Tomas University, abolition of religious orders, legalization of divorce and civil marriage, etc., almost caused a civil war with the Catholic Church, however this was avoided thanks to the election of José Joaquín Rodríguez Zeledón and is celebrated as Costa Rica's Democracy Day.
 Costa Rica's first Theosophical Society is founded in 1902 by painter Tomás Povedano, turning popular among the intellectual elites and earning some important prestige.
 President Julio Acosta was a theosophist.

 During late 19th and early 20th century, the religious diversity was increased by successive migratory waves of Polish Jews, Maronite Lebanese, Chinese Buddhists and Anglican Jamaicans.
 The migration of American, German, Swiss and British settlers brought large Lutheran communities.

 During the early 20th century, the country was officially closed to non-White immigration as a presidential decree from president Ascensión Esquivel Ibarra of 1903 banned any immigration from Asians, Blacks, Gypsies, Arabs and Turks.
 This prohibition was lifted and successive migrations from Muslim, Hindu and Buddhist populations increased Costa Rica's religious diversity.
-The Polish Jews, almost all Ashkenazi, joint the already existent Sepharadim community but both communities kept themselves separate and, save some exception, did not mixed.
-Polish Jews suffered from anti-Semitic and xenophobic campaigns, especially in the press during their first migratory waves, especially at the hands of well known anti-Semitic presidents like Otilio Ulate Blanco (who slandered Jews on his newspaper) and León Cortés Castro who was sympathetic toward Nazism and Fascism and even named Max Effinger as migration director, who was the leader of the local Nazi Party/Foreign Organization chapter.
+The Polish Jews, almost all Ashkenazi, joined the already existent Sepharadim community but both communities kept themselves separate and, save some exception, did not mixed.
+Polish Jews suffered from antisemitic and xenophobic campaigns, especially in the press during their first migratory waves, especially at the hands of well known antisemitic presidents like Otilio Ulate Blanco (who slandered Jews on his newspaper) and León Cortés Castro who was sympathetic toward Nazism and Fascism and even named Max Effinger as migration director, who was the leader of the local Nazi Party/Foreign Organization chapter.